 Meets the standard.
 The state of California has adapted into law (Government Code 8607 and the Emergency Services Act) the Standardized Emergency Management System (SEMS) in order to manage any disaster or large scale incident.
-California already has an established master mutual aid agreement that includes fire departments, law enforcement agencies, the State EMS Authority and all state agencies, including the University of California (UC) system.
+California already has an established Master Mutual Aid Agreement that includes Fire, Law Enforcement, the EMS Authority and all state agencies, including the University of California (UC) system.
 California is well organized into six mutual aid regions.
-These regions assist with mutual aid requests and assistance.
+These regions assist with Mutual Aid requests and assistance.
 If an incident occurs at the local level, and additional resources are needed, SEMS must be followed.
 The SEMS levels include the local jurisdiction (cities), then the operational area (county), then the regional area, then the state, and finally the federal government.
 Resources are exhausted at each level prior to requesting at the next higher level.
-Region I (Los Angeles, Orange, Santa Barbara, Ventura, and San Luis Obispo Counties) and Region VI (Riverside, San Bernardino, San Diego, Imperial, Mono, and Inyo Counties) have also developed a medical assistance agreement between the two regions.
-A health officer in Region I or VI can call another health officer in Region I or VI and request medical assistance.
-This medical assistance agreement is the only one of its kind in California, and has been signed by 11 county board of supervisors in Regions I and VI.
+Region I (Los Angeles, Orange, Santa Barbara, Ventura, and San Luis Obispo Counties) and Region VI (Riverside, San Bernardino, San Diego, Imperial, Mono, and Inyo Counties) have also developed a Medical Assistance Agreement between the two Regions.
+A Health Officer in Region I or VI can call another Health Officer in Region I or VI and request medical assistance.
+This Medical Assistance Agreement is the only one of its kind in California, and has been signed by 11 Board of Supervisors in Regions I and VI.
 Under the agreement REMSA (MHOAC) interacts directly with the MHOAC programs in surrounding OAs and the RDMHC program in Regions I and VI.